 It’s human nature to shy away from what’s difficult, so I don’t blame people for doing that.
 I do think we need to recognize that facts and reality don’t care whether we find them difficult or inconvenient.
 They’re still going to affect us, no matter how we feel about them or even if we ignore or deny them.

-My point is that your experience is valid, as are your feelings about that experience — but it tells us nothing about causes, except in a very limited way.
+My point is that your experience is valid, as are your feelings about that experience — but it tells us next to nothing about causes and even less about reality beyond your circumstances.